kravlost/tw5-json-markdown/README.md

 The executable takes two parameters: `tw5-json-markdown -in <jsonFile> -out <markdownFolder>`

-A level one header containing the tiddler title is added to the top as the tiddler title is rendered in TiddlyWiki from metadata.
+A level one header containing the tiddler title is added to the top of each Markdown file as the tiddler title is rendered in TiddlyWiki from metadata.

 ## Supported formatting